top of page

 29.0 x 42.0 cm

-Much of Dural’s work centres around her own family’s history with a particular focus on her mother’s experience as a migrant worker.
-She was still a child when parts of her family were invited to move to post-war Germany to drive the country’s ascent into a global manufacturing powerhouse.
+Dural’s series of pictorial drawings of contorted strips of metal, coalesce into obscure head-shaped figures and bizarre 80s hair-dos.
+Commentating on feminine labour and the role of women in society, the farcical interplay of industrial objects and hair mocks gendered stereotypes that so often categorise industrial production as masculine.
+Much of Dural’s work centres around her own family’s history with a particular focus on her Turkish mother’s experience as a migrant worker.
+She was still a child when parts of her family were invited to move to post-war Germany to drive the country’s ascent into a manufacturing powerhouse.
 That sense of dislocation is manifested by these alien but at the same time uncannily familiar objects; tight emotional knots, that through their associations and merging of past and present time frames, stir up feelings of desire and revulsion, fear and fascination.
-Managing to capture the intimacy between mother and daughter, and the disjunctions that come in defiance of patriarchal expectations and existences in new lands.